 Causes We Support

 Our Congregation supports social justice causes in several ways.
-We give of our time and talent on the Social Justice in Action Team and in working for their activities.
+We give of our time and talent on the Social Justice Team and in working for their activities.
 We also provide funds for projects that align with our UU principles through the Share the Plate program.
 And, we pass resolutions in our annual congregational meeting that express our support as a whole congregation for principles of social justice.

 On a national level, the Unitarian Universalist Association in the annual General Assembly, sets Social Justice priorities for the UU movement as a whole.